-- Nursing require a minimum TOEFL total test score of 100 or a DUOLINGO score of 120. - 4.
+- 4. Personal Essay: Graduate students should see their program requirements for instructions regarding essay requirements.
+Transfer students do not need to submit an essay as part of their application. - 5.
 Proof of Financial Support must be submitted.
 You must show the ability to pay for the entire cost of the academic program and living expenses in order to be eligible for the I-20 form necessary for a student visa (F-1) application.
 Financial support documentation will also be necessary when applying for your student visa at a United States Consular Office.